First Friday Films at UUSD

 To commemorate Women’s History Month, we will show Breaking through the Clouds, the award-winning documentary about the first women’s national air derby.
 Tickets were sold out when recently shown at the Rehoboth Beach Film Society, and UUSD has special permission from the filmmaker to show this inspiring true story of twenty female pilots including Amelia Earhart, who defied convention by racing across America for nine grueling days in the summer of 1929.

-The discussion following the movie will be led by Karen Lunstead.
+The discussion following will be led by Karen Lunstead.

 April 7 — Invictus